Featured publications this month:

 Look under the Agriculture tab for more publications on gardening and a planting guide for Jasper County.

 Jasper Master Gardeners are involved in the Jasper Arboretum and Outdoor Learning Center at Sandy Creek Park.
 They do school programs, garden lectures and demonstrations.
 If you are interested in joining this diverse group, call 409-384-3721 and ask to be put on the wait list for the next classes.

 Jasper Master Gardeners (JMG) is a chapter of the Texas Master Gardener Association (http://txmg.org/)

 What’s it like to be a Jasper Master Gardener?
-Read JMG year in review 2014
+Read JMG 2016 review

 Jasper Master Gardeners hold a Butterfly Festival to celebrate the migration of the Monarch Butterflies on the third Saturday of October.
 A plant sale, kids activities and butterfly release are all held at the Outdoor Learning Center (OLC) at 225 Water Street.
 The OLC, greenhouse, meditation pond and butterfly garden are all part of the Jasper Arboretum Project.